ardooe/book-recommendations/README.md

 - ISBN: 978-0465050659

 Originally published with the title "The Psychology of Everyday Things" in 1988, this book is a classic in the field of interaction design and user experience.
 Used as a textbook for introduction courses to HCD (Human Centered Design).
 A good read even if you're not a designer.
 It will open your eyes to the designs you encounter every day (hence the name).

+## :headphones: Music

+### Music Habits - The Mental Game of Electronic Music Production

+- Author: Jason Timothy
+- ISBN: 978-1983207334

+An inspiring book about finishing songs and getting your creative flow going.
+You don't have to be an electronic music producer to read this.
+It applies to many genres, even beyond music production.